andreibosco/cv/README.md

 Worked on a project to create a virtual reality application to be used as part of the working-at-heights training program.

 **Developer and Reseacher** @ [Federal University of Ceará](https://www.ufc.br/) _(Feb 2011 - Jan 2015)_ <br>
-- Designed, implemented and created the specs for [Solar 2](https://github.com/wwagner33/solar) UI (Solar 2 is a Virtual Learning Environment created by UFC developed in Ruby on Rails)
+- Drafted, designed and implemented the specs for [Solar 2](https://github.com/wwagner33/solar) UI (Solar 2 is a Virtual Learning Environment created by UFC developed in Ruby on Rails)
 - Created the UI design of various mobile apps for Android and iOS
 - Created and maintain UI tests for Solar 2

 **CG Artist** @ [Studio PO](https://www.studiopo.tv/) _(Jan 2012 - Mar 2012)_ <br>
-Researched and implementated 3D effects to be used in the new transitions, intros and programs for TV Jangadeiro.
-Also worked in optimizing objects, scenarios, materials, and improving the network render structure.
+Researched and implemented 3D effects to be used in the new transitions, intros and programs for TV Jangadeiro.
+Also worked in optimizing assets (objects, scenarios, materials) and improving the network render structure.

 **Webdesigner** @ [Federal University of Ceará (UFC)](https://www.ufc.br/) _(2005 - Jan 2011)_ <br>
 - Developed layouts used by Distance Learning courses